Get all the latest data for Oslo

 Is it mandatory to get a lawyer or a notary to buy a property in Oslo right now?

-Neither a lawyer nor a notary is legally mandatory to buy property in Oslo because Norway does not use a notary system for residential transactions, and ownership is secured through the deed registration process handled via Kartverket rather than through notarial authentication.
+Neither a lawyer nor a notary is legally mandatory to buy property in Oslo, because Norway does not use a notary-driven conveyancing model; ownership is secured through the deed and registration process handled by Kartverket, and the real estate broker typically manages the settlement.

 What checks should I run so I don't buy a problem property in Oslo?